addok/addok/docs/config.md

 #### ATTRIBUTION (string or dict)
 The attribution of the data that will be used in the API results.
-Can be a simple string, or a dict `{source: attribution, source2: attribution2}`.
+Can be a simple string, or a dict.

     ATTRIBUTION = 'OpenStreetMap Contributors'
+    # Or
+    ATTRIBUTION = {source: attribution, source2: attribution2}

 #### EXTRA_FIELDS (list of dicts)
 Sometimes you just want to extend default fields.